-Our primary business is the development and commercial exploitation of technology to identify, isolate, characterize, and silence genes which control the aging and death of cells in plants and mammals.
-Our future revenue and profitability critically depend upon our ability to successfully develop senescence and apoptosis gene technology and later market and sell such technology at a profit.
-We have conducted experiments on certain crops with favorable results and have conducted certain preliminary cell line experiments which have provided us with data upon which we will design additional research programs.
-However, we cannot give any assurance that our technology will be commercially successful or economically viable for all crops or mammalian applications.
+Our primary business is the development and commercial exploitation of technology to identify, isolate, characterize and silence genes that control the aging and death of cells in plants and mammals.
+Our future revenue and profitability critically depend upon our ability to successfully develop senescence and apoptosis gene technology and later market and license this technology at a profit.
+We have conducted experiments on certain crops with favorable results and have conducted certain preliminary cell-line experiments, which have provided us with data upon which we have designed additional research programs.
+However, we cannot give any assurance that our technology will be commercially successful or economically viable for all crops or human health applications.

-In addition, no assurance can be given that adverse consequences might not result from the use of our technology such as the development of negative effects on plants or mammals or reduced benefits in terms of crop yield or protection.
-Our failure to develop a commercially viable product, to obtain market acceptance of our technology or to successfully commercialize such technology would have a material adverse effect on our business.
+In addition, we cannot assure you that adverse consequences might not result from the use of our technology such as the development of negative effects on plants or humans or reduced benefits in terms of crop yield or protection.
+If we fail to obtain market acceptance of our technology or to successfully commercialize our technology or develop a commercially viable product, we will have no alternative source of revenue.